-Plain bends should be checked after every 500 hours' operation, since these are often subjected to higher loads.
+Plain bends should be checked after every 500 hours' operation, since these are subjected to higher loads.

-- Carry out the same checks as carried out during "Checking slide rails with the conveyor chain in place". - Check the slide rail for wear and tear. - NB: Check in particular the inner slide rail in plain bends, since the stresses here are particularly high. - Check slide rails for scratches and notches. - Replace the slide rail and fasteners if necessary, see Replacement of worn parts - slide rails on page 23
+- Carry out the same checks as were carried out during "Checking slide rails with the conveyor chain in place". - Check the slide rail for wear and tear.

+NB: Check in particular the inner slide rail in plain bends, since the stresses here are particularly high.

+- Check the slide rails for scratches and notches. - Replace the slide rail and fasteners if necessary, see Replacing slide rails on page 27.